Giskard-AI/giskard-hub/script-docs/quickstart.rst

 Configure a model
 -----------------

+.. note:: In this section we will run evaluation against models configured in
+    the Hub.
+If you want to evaluate a local model that is not yet exposed with an API, check the :doc:`/guide/local-evaluation`.

 Before running our first evaluation, we'll need to set up a model.
 You'll need an API endpoint ready to serve the model.
 Then, you can configure the model API in the Hub: